Barbara Stuart: Career

-On stage, Stuart performed in the national touring company of Lunatics and Lovers.
+On stage, Stuart performed in the national touring company of Sidney Kingsley's Lunatics and Lovers.
 In the early 1960s, she was a showgirl in Las Vegas.
 She also appeared in the films Marines, Let's Go (1961), Hellfighters (1968), Airplane!
 (1980), Bachelor Party (1984), and Pterodactyl Woman from Beverly Hills (1997).

-Stuart's roles in TV programs include those shown in the table below:
+Television

 In the early 1990s, Stuart performed in dinner theaters.

 Personal life and death

 Stuart married actor Dick Gautier in 1967.
 Their honeymoon was canceled by her hospitalization for a blood clot in her leg.
 She was in the hospital for eight months as the clot moved to her lung and she developed pneumonia.

 On May 15, 2011, she died at a nursing home in St. George, Utah, aged 81.